Support Focused on New Approaches to Technological Innovation, Sustainable Development

 “Nokia has a long history of open innovation – working with local universities and research organizations to further innovation and solving global communication issues for mobile consumers.
 We look forward to working closely with Singularity University and its students,” said John Shen, laboratory director, Nokia Research Center, Palo Alto.

 The collaboration with Nokia supports the development of SU programs, led by world-renowned faculty, to help students understand and leverage the impact of exponential technologies.
-The annual Graduate Studies Program is a 10-week graduate-level interdisciplinary curriculum designed to facilitate understanding, collaboration and innovation across a broad range of carefully chosen scientific and technological disciplines whose developments are accelerating exponentially.
+The annual Global Solutions Program is a 10-week graduate-level interdisciplinary curriculum designed to facilitate understanding, collaboration and innovation across a broad range of carefully chosen scientific and technological disciplines whose developments are accelerating exponentially.
 The keystone of the program, the Ten to the Ninth Plus (10^9+) Team Projects, challenge students to develop services, products, and organizations that have the ability to positively affect the lives of one billion people within 10 years.

 SU also offers both four-day and seven-day Exponential Technologies Executive Programs for executives, investors and entrepreneurs on a quarterly basis.
 These programs focus on preparing executives for the disruptive business opportunities and challenges resulting from exponential technologies.
 The next program is scheduled for December 9-12, 2010, and a limited number of seats are still available.